elenluz/Cyberthreat-Monitoring-Portfolio/README.md

 ## About

-I'm **[Your Name]**, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
-[Add 2–3 sentences: your background before this lab, what drew you to security, and the type of role you're targeting.]
+I'm **Elen Luz N. Gayondato**, an aspiring SOC Analyst building hands-on detection and response skills outside the classroom.
+Coming from a development background where I engineered web-based systems and automated inventory workflows, I quickly realized that building efficient technology also means fiercely protecting it.
+I am actively seeking a SOC Analyst position where I can translate my understanding of how applications and networks are built into proactive threat hunting and incident response.

 **Lab stack:** Splunk Enterprise · BOTSv2 Dataset · Wireshark · Kali Linux · [Honeypot tool] · [Ticketing platform]